-Mr. Carmine retired December 31, 2011, with full retirement benefits under the old plan formula and early retirement under the new plan formula.
 Mr. Armitage is currently eligible for full retirement benefits under the old plan formula and qualifies for early retirement under the new plan formula.
 His additional service credit, described below, applies only to benefits calculated under the old plan formula and increases the present value of his nonqualified pension benefit by \$211,289.